contactlab/contacthub-sdk-browser/README.md

 <script async src='https://www.contactlab.com/contacthub.js'></script>
 ```

-#### Renaming the ContactHub cookie
+#### Renaming the Contacthub cookie

-In the same way, you can set a custom name for the ContactHub cookie using:
+In the same way, you can set a custom name for the Contacthub cookie using:

 ```js
 window.ContactHubCookie = '__chub';